tshepang/blog/content/The Librarian: Quest for the Spear (2004).md

 categories = ['movies']
 +++

-Desperate in need of a decent budget (it\'s a fantasy after all); the concept is interesting, but the movie gets real stupid in its last third, and the shitty action and unconvincing, B-movie villains don\'t help either.
+Desperate in need of a decent budget (it's a fantasy after all); the concept is interesting, but the movie gets real stupid in its last third, and the shitty action and unconvincing, B-movie villains don't help either.